beuss-git/bachelor-oppgave-nina/README.md

+`poetry config virtualenvs.in-project true --local` **if** you want the virtual environment to be created in .venv at the root of the project

 `poetry install` to install project dependencies

 `pre-commit install` to install pre-commit hooks.

 `pre-commit install --hook-type commit-msg` to install commitlint hook.